 NEN’s Co-Founder & Senior Director, also the lead author of the white paper, Sunita Singh says, “It is critical to arrive at a nationally accepted set of incubator metrics for India to be a key player globally in the space of incubation.
 Business incubators have the potential to bring about economic development in any geography.
 An incubator should be able to create sustainable and strong entrepreneur support infrastructure as an enabler to technology inventors and entrepreneurs for building successful start-ups.Progression of business incubators can be structured using milestone-driven progress indicators.
 We aim at creating a strong and efficient starting point, from where a common set of benchmarks, milestones & metrics can help incubators and their stakeholders achieve their goals.”

 On the basis of this white paper, the two key pointers that will help setting up national guidelines, metrics and milestones for incubators in India, are:

-1. Categorization of incubators: identifying unique characteristics and success factors for each incubator model thereby enabling replication of successful models, appropriate under different conditions.
-This classification is key to differentiate between the nature of the clients that the incubators deal with and the related business models.
+1. Categorization of incubators: identifying unique characteristics and success factors for each incubator thereby enabling replication of successful s, appropriate under different conditions.
+This classification is key to differentiate between the nature of the clients that the incubators deal with and the related business s